...

 • Do employees know the rules about, of, for using USB sticks?

-• Are any employees putting the USB stick in the computer?
+• Are any employees putting the USB stick in the computer and opening the files on the USB stick?

 The USB stick is often combined with a mystery guest visit.
 It is also possible to send the USB flash drive by mail.
 Together with you, we can adapt the research questions and tailor the USB drop action more to your organization.
-Contact our social engineering account managers via the button below
+Contact our social engineering account managers using the button below.

 Become resilient against the most common technique used by cybercriminals